Krisquel/Krisquel/README.md

 <h1 align="center">Hi 👋, I'm Christian Estrada Quelonio</h1>
 <h3 align="center">I possess a strong passion for web development, with a particular focus on honing my skills in backend development.
-I am currently a Junior Laravel Developer.</h3>
+I am currently a Full Stack Web Developer.</h3>

 - 📫 How to reach me **chrquelonio@gmail.com**

-- 📄 Know about my experiences [https://christianquelonio.jobs180.com/](https://christianquelonio.jobs180.com/)
+- 📄 Know about my experiences [www.linkedin.com/in/christian-quelonio-a07a4525a)

 <h3 align="left">Connect with me:</h3>
 <p align="left">